Rewetting and restoring our wetlands

 Big East Common, Corfe

-The work begins on Big East Common in Corfe Castle this winter.
-Contractors will infill drainage channels to recreate a more natural floodplain.
-Some trees will be thinned to let light through, allowing other aquatic plants to grow.
+The work began on Big East Common in Corfe Castle in 2024.
+Contractors infilled drainage channels to recreate a more natural floodplain.
+Some trees were thinned to let light through, allowing other aquatic plants to grow.
 This will restore wetland habitats, and benefit species such as the beautiful, but highly endangered, southern damselfly.

-In other areas of the common, volunteers will create small-scale leaky dams in the channels across the site.
+In other areas of the common, volunteers are creating small-scale leaky dams in the channels across the site.
 These slow the flow of streams and trap sediment, storing more water in the landscape.
 This is a continuation of work carried out by volunteers since 2020.

 Find out more